SEC Charges Former Morgan Stanley Broker Michael Carter with Fraud

 Carter has been the subject of five customer complaints between 2019 and 2020, according to his CRD report:

 June 2020.
 “Client’s attorney alleges, inter alia that funds were misappropriated from the client’s account and that shares of stock were sold without authorization.
 2015 – 2016.”
-The customer is seeking $73,458 in damages and the case is currently pending.
+The customer sought $73,458 in damages and the case was settled for $16,731.
 The complaint was regarding common and preferred stocks.

 November 2019.
 “Complaint from client’s attorney alleging misappropriation by former FA from client’s account.
 10/01/2012-07/31/2019.”
 The customer sought $6,838,155.55 in damages and the case was settled for $1,300,000.
 The complaint was regarding a non-broker-dealer affiliate product.